Payroll blocked? Go to our article with tips for fixing blocked payroll.

 Once a valid Washington work address has been added in Gusto for one or more employee(s), add your tax account information:

-Once you've established and logged into your SAW account, follow the instructions below to add your account to the Paid Family and Medical Leave’s system.
+Once you've created a SAW account, add your account to the Paid Family and Medical Leave system:

 Gusto withholds and pays the employee-premiums for this tax.
 Employers have the option to cover some or all of their employees’ PFML deductions—learn how below.